-The Registrant's IARs serve as portfolio managers for WealthSuite as described in this WS Brochure and the Registrant's Form ADV Part 2A Brochure.
+The Registrant serves as the portfolio manager for WealthSuite as described in this WS Brochure and the Registrant's Form ADV Part 2A Brochure.
 For information on the Registrant's advisory business, please consult Item 4.
 For information on management of wrap and non-wrap accounts, performance-based fees, side by side management, methods of analysis, investment strategies, risks of loss, and voting client securities, please see below.